SimonX13/CPEN291-Gotham-Deliver-Service/README.md

 # CPEN291-Gotham-Deliver-Service
-**A fullstack project for UBC-CPEN-291(2021/2022) \n
-Tech: HTML, CSS, Bootstrap, Javascript, Node.JS, MicroPython and Lego Ev3.**
+**A fullstack project for UBC-CPEN-291(2021/2022)** **Tech: HTML, CSS, Bootstrap, Javascript, Node.JS, MicroPython and Lego Ev3.**

-I setted up the NodeJs backend and deployed it onto a VM provided by UBC, built the UI of the ordering and status pages.
+## MY ROLE IN THE TEAM:
+* Ordering and Status and log in Page
+* Part of Home page
+* Backend back routing and server setup

+## Frontend
-The ordeing page is built with pure client side JS and the status page involves Ajax by fetching data from a JSON file.
+Used client side JS to add and delete ordering list Used ajax to fetch data from a JSON file that is stored and modified on the server
+## Backend
+Used NodeJS to setup a server to listen to port 80 http request Used NodeJS routing to send html/css/js/png files